Mcootauc/Woody-Click/README.md

 `npm start`

-Once the node_modules folder has been created you can run "npm run dev" anytime to launch the app.
+Once the node_modules folder has been created you can run "npm start" anytime to launch the app.